tyronyiu/Uni/MGT370/tmp.md

 decline in smartphone sales and the answer is, that they've already done well enough of product diversification, that they can possibly sustain without any smartphone sales.

+## Privacy

+Apple is *very* serious about privacy and has that as a primary principle integrated into all their services.
+In fact, even *"Samsung Smart TVs* are *unable to track usage inside of iTunes."
+(Apple is putting iTunes on Samsung TVs, 2019)*, which normally do track the user's usage, about which has been heavily disputed online.
+Henceforth, it is clear what Apple's vision for after the change implementation is.